 About fifteen years ago I realized that marketing was not my life’s ambition and so I transformed again, this time to the editorial side of publishing.
 I’ve always written as part of my professional life but as director of Harvard Business Publishing Conferences I had my own editorial agenda.
 I was free to tackle compelling topics, push people to engage in thoughtful discussion, and hang out with some of the smartest people in on the planet in the process.
 That part of my career ended when the company shut down the unit in the face of a recession.

 Through the work at Harvard Business School Publishing and independent consulting I have worked with leading organizations such as Accenture, Coca-Cola, The Executive Council of New York, IBM, Nuance, Premier Farnell, UPS, and others.

-Today, I focus on issues of leadership, resilience, and social enterprise.
+Today, I focus on issues of leadership, resilience, and social innovation.
 I work hard to stay in what Eddie Erlandson calls “the genius zone” — not just what I’m good at but the activities that are so energizing that I’d do them for free.
 For me, the genius zone comprises writing, learning, catalyzing conversations, and connecting people.
 The trick, of course, is making a living in “the zone.”